micmejia/bible-dump/NKJV/Luke/Luke 9.md

 And behold, two men talked with Him, who were Moses and Elijah,

 ###### 31
-who appeared in glory and spoke of His [^c]decease which He was about to accomplish at Jerusalem.
+who appeared in glory and spoke of His decease which He was about to accomplish at Jerusalem.

 ###### 32
 But Peter and those with him were heavy with sleep; and when they were fully awake, they saw His glory and the two men who stood with Him.

 ###### 33
-Then it happened, as they were parting from Him, _that_ Peter said to Jesus, "Master, it is good for us to be here; and let us make three [^d]tabernacles: one for You, one for Moses, and one for Elijah"--not knowing what he said.
+Then it happened, as they were parting from Him, _that_ Peter said to Jesus, "Master, it is good for us to be here; and let us make three tabernacles: one for You, one for Moses, and one for Elijah"--not knowing what he said.

 ###### 34
 While he was saying this, a cloud came and overshadowed them; and they were fearful as they entered the cloud.

 ###### 35
-And a voice came out of the cloud, saying, "This is [^e]My beloved Son.
+And a voice came out of the cloud, saying, "This is My beloved Son.
 Hear Him!"

 ###### 36
 When the voice had ceased, Jesus was found alone.
 But they kept quiet, and told no one in those days any of the things they had seen. ## A Boy Is Healed